ocaml/dune/doc/ocaml-ecosystem.rst

 page is to give a quick overview of the situation and of the role that Dune plays in it.

-The Compiler Distribution: Compiling and Linking
+The OCaml Compiler Distribution: Compiling and Linking
 ------------------------------------------------

-The compiler distribution contains "core" tools including the compilers (``ocamlc`` and ``ocamlopt``).
+The OCaml compiler distribution contains "core" tools including the compilers (``ocamlc`` and ``ocamlopt``).
 They turn source files (with extensions ``.ml`` and ``.mli``) into executables and libraries.
 Dependencies between compiled objects only exist at the module level, so this is a low-level tool.

-Findlib: Metadata for libraries
+Findlib: Metadata for Libraries
 -------------------------------

 Findlib is a tool that defines the concept of library, so that libraries can